oleg-alexandrov/PolyView/Readme.md

 * -gridSize `integer`	Grid size
 * -gridWidth `integer`	Grid width in pixels
 * -gridColor `color`	Grid color
+* -panelRatio `double`  Ratio of width of the left panel showing the files to window width.
+If set to zero, it will hide that panel (default = 0.2).

 # Compiling

 PolyView is written in C++.
-It was successfully compiled on Linux with g++, on OSX with clang, and on Windows with MinGW.
+It was successfully compiled on Linux with g++, on OSX with clang, and on Windows with Visual Studio.
 It was written with portability in mind and it should be possible to build it on any platform and compiler.

 To compile PolyView on Linux or OSX with a local compiler, run: